New Employee Resources

 If you are hiring a student worker who needs a WVU employee email account for business reasons, please use the form available through the Service Desk.
 Enter your Login credentials if and when asked, then click the green button that says “Student o365 Ticket.”
 You can complete this form if you are hiring between one and four students.
 If you are hiring five or more students who need employee email, please contact IDM-Info@mail.wvu.edu for a spreadsheet you’ll need to provide the necessary information.

 For wireless Internet access, all employees MUST connect to WVU.Encrypted, a secure network for students, faculty and staff.
 WVU.Guest is limited to visitors to all campuses and provides up to five days of access.
 Visitors must provide a valid email address and mobile phone number to register.
 They will have to log in after each 24-hour period.

 Telephone Identification Numbers (TIDs) are assigned to many employees to track international calls and faxes, and domestic long-distance faxes to ensure they are billed to the appropriate business office.
 Domestic voice calls do NOT require a TID.
-If you’re not sure whether you have or need a TID, ask your supervisor.
-For more information about dialing instructions, voice mail and more, click here.
+Learn more about the WVU phone system.

-Go to http://transportation.wvu.edu/ to purchase parking permits and view information about alternative transportation on and off campus.
+Go to transportation.wvu.edu/ to purchase parking permits and view information about alternative transportation on and off campus.